mnz1988/stable-diffusion-guide/README.md

 To train a [Lora ▲](#lora) yourself is an achievement.
 It's certainly doable, but there are many variables involved, and a lot of work depending on your workflow.
 It's somewhere between an art and a science.

 You can do it on your own computer if you have at least 8 GB of VRAM.
-However, I will be using a Google Collab document for learning purposes.
+However, I will be using a Google Collab document for educational purposes.

 Here are some classic resources if you want to read about the topic in depth.
 Rentry may be blocked by your internet provider, in which case you may use a VPN or try putting it through [Google Translate](https://translate.google.cl/?op=websites).
 * [Lora Training on Rentry](https://rentry.org/lora_train)